Agoric/documentation/main/zoe/guide/contract-requirements.md

 to do in order to act as a contract, and interact with Zoe and zcf (the internal contract facet).

-In order to allow users to make offers, the contract has to include a handler that has the code for what to do when the invitation is used to make an offer.
-This handler is passed to zcf.makeInvitation(), and the resulting invitation is made available (using the creatorFacet, the publicFacet, or whatever makes sense for the particular contract.
+For users to make offers, the contract has to include a handler with the code for what to do when the `invitation` is used to make an offer.
+This handler is passed to `zcf.makeInvitation()`, and the resulting `invitation` is made available (using the `creatorFacet`, the `publicFacet`, or whatever makes sense for the particular contract.

-AtomicSwap, for instance, makes two invitations.
-The first is used to create the initial offer, so it defines the terms that the counterparty will respond to.
+For instance, AtomicSwap makes two `invitations`.
+The first is used to create the initial offer, so it defines the terms that the counterparty responds to.
 The second party needs to make a matching offer, so there are more constraints.

-The invitation for the first party is created with makeInvitation:
+Use `zcf.makeInvitation()` to create the first party's `invitation`:

 ``` js
   const creatorInvitation = zcf.makeInvitation(